Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

-Although the cactus plots in Figure \ref{fig:overall-runtime-all-RAN} give a general, ``global'' overview of how the different approaches perform in relation to each other, we do not know how they relate to each other in individual cases.
-For instance, a naive approach could actually be faster than the corresponding ASP approach in certain cases.
-Therefore, we additionally compare each pair of approaches wrt.\ their runtimes regarding each individual instance in the data set.
-Figures \ref{fig:scatter-RAN-asp-sat}, \ref{fig:scatter-RAN-asp-naive}, and \ref{fig:scatter-RAN-sat-naive} visualize the comparisons between each pair of approaches wrt.\ all six inconsistency measures.

-From the aforementioned comparisons we learn that all ASP-based approaches outperform the SAT-based ones in almost all cases (see Figure \ref{fig:scatter-RAN-asp-sat}).
+From concrete comparisons between each pair of approaches (see Appendix \ref{app:scatter-plots} for some visualizations) we learn that all ASP-based approaches outperform the SAT-based ones in almost all cases (see Figure \ref{fig:scatter-RAN-asp-sat}).
 The only exception worth mentioning are a few knowledge bases for which the SAT approach for $\ihs$ was faster.
-In some cases, the ASP approach even timed out, while the SAT approach was still able to yield a result.
 With regard to the comparison of the ASP-based and naive methods we observe a similar pattern---again, the ASP methods are faster than the naive ones in most cases (see Figure \ref{fig:scatter-RAN-asp-naive}).
-There are again a few instances for which $\ihs$ is computed faster by the naive method, however, the more striking issue is that the naive method computes $\isdalal$ faster in quite a few cases.
-There are even instances that could not be solved at all by the ASP approach within the time limit, but could be solved by the naive approach.
-Nevertheless, for the majority of instances, $\isdalal$ could be computed faster by the ASP-based method, and there are more cases for which the latter yielded a result while the naive one timed out, than vice versa.
-Overall, these results reinforce the perception conveyed by Figure \ref{fig:overall-runtime-all-RAN} that ASP performs strongest across this data set.
+There are again a few instances for which $\ihs$ is computed faster by the naive method.
+Overall, these results reinforce the perception conveyed by Table \ref{tab:cumulative-runtimes} that ASP performs strongest across this data set.

-The comparison between the SAT-based and the naive approaches shows that the naive approach to solving $\isdalal$ is faster than its SAT-based counterpart in the majority of cases (see Figure \ref{fig:scatter-RAN-sat-naive}).
-In addition, there are numerous instances for which the SAT-based method could not return a result within the time limit, while the naive method could.
-This reflects the previously discussed results regarding Figure \ref{fig:overall-runtime-all-RAN-sum-dalal}.
+The comparison between the SAT-based and the naive approaches shows that the naive approach to solving $\isdalal$ is faster than its SAT-based counterpart in the majority of cases (see Figure \ref{fig:scatter-RAN-sat-naive}), and in addition, there are numerous instances for which the SAT-based method could not return a result within the time limit, while the naive method could.
 Wrt.\ all other measures (with the exception of $\icont$), there exist some instances for which the naive approach was faster as well.
-However, Figure \ref{fig:scatter-RAN-sat-naive} illustrates that in total, the SAT-based approaches perform superior to the naive ones.
-For instance, there are multiple instances wrt.\ all measures except $\isdalal$, for which the SAT-based method returned a result, while the naive one timed out.
+However, in total, the SAT-based approaches perform superior to the naive ones.

 \paragraph{ML}